GeekPress/WP-Quick-Install/README.md

 WP Quick Install
 ================
-The easiest way to install WordPress.
-One file installer.
+The easiest way how to install WordPress - one file installer.

-A lightweight script which automatically downloads and install WordPress, plugins and themes.
+Upload index.php and visit from browser.

 Instructions
 ------------